semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

 * `IMPORT_SEMGREP_TO_DEFECTDOJO_SHA_CHECKSUM` is the result of executing `shasum -a 256 -U import_semgrep_to_defect_dojo.py`

 ## Conclusions
-Dump Semgrep security results to [DefectDojo](https://www.defectdojo.com/) can speed up vulnerability management operations in an organization.
-Integrating scans and imports in the same CI pipeline should be a high priority for DevSecOps programs.
+Dumping Semgrep scan results to [DefectDojo](https://www.defectdojo.com/) can speed up vulnerability management operations in an organization.
+Integrating scans and imports in the same CI pipeline should be a high priority for DevSecOps programs. be a high priority for DevSecOps programs.